 EDUC351 (Not Liberal Arts) Teaching Reading and Spanish Language Arts in Bilingual Contexts 3 hrs.
 3 crs.
 In this course the theoretical and ideological foundations of teaching and learning the Spanish language in bilingual contexts are presented and analyzed.
 Included are: curriculum, methods and selection of materials for teaching reading and the language arts at the elementary school level.
-Preq: EDUC 345, SPAN 209 and SPAN 308 and formal admission to the teacher education program for teacher education candidates, departmental permission for non-degree students.
+Preq: EDUC 345, SPAN 209 and SPAN 308 and formal admission to the teacher education program for teacher education candidates, departmental permission for nondegree students.
 The completion of 15 hours of supervised fieldwork is required.
 Sample lessons taught by each student will be videotaped and analyzed.

 EDUC352 (Not Liberal Arts) Instructional Strategies in Middle and High Schools 4 hrs.
 3 crs.
 Building upon their deep and broad academic content knowledge, candidates will learn to plan and implement content-based units and lessons appropriate for students in urban middle and high schools.
 Candidates will study middle and high school curriculum as defined by national and state standards, learning ways to translate that appropriately for diverse urban classrooms.
 They will learn research-based best practices for instruction in urban middle and high schools, including the incorporation of instructional technologies.
 They will explore subject-specific and interdisciplinary approaches to instruction, as well as reading and writing in the content areas.
 In their planning, candidates will incorporate their understanding of adolescent development and urban diversity and plan for inclusion of students with special needs and English Language Learners.
-Preq: EDUC 271 or department permission.
+Preg: EDUC 271 or department permission.
 Coreq: EDUC 271 or department permission.
 3 hours lecture, 1 hour fieldwork.
 The course will require 14 hours fieldwork in an urban middle or high school, including observation, instructional assistance, and teaching a lesson.

-EDUC369 (Not Liberal Arts) \$ Early Language & Literacy (EO
+EDUC369 (Not Liberal Arts) \$ Early Language & Literacy for English Only and English Language Learners 3 hrs.

-& ELL) 3 hrs.
 3 crs.
 This is part 1 of required literacy education courses for teacher candidates.
 In this course current perspectives and research on language development will be examined as well as how these perspectives are applied to creating language arts curriculum for emergent and beginning readers, both English Only (EO) students and English Language Learners (ELLs).
 Also to be explored are methods for teaching a balanced literacy program to all early and emergent readers, including linguistically diverse student populations and students with diverse learning needs.
-Focus in this course include observational, diagnostic and evaluative assessment methods for analyzing a studentÍs strengths and areas of needed growth; methods and principles for developing proficient readers and writers; lesson planning for literacy instruction; meeting the literacy needs of English Only and English Language Learners in grades 1-2 and selecting appropriate literature and instructional materials including use of technological tools and resources.
-Preq: 125 & Writ 301, 302 OR 303; Requirements for Formal Admission to the Department or, departmental permission for non-degree students.
-Coreg: 125 & WRIT 31, 32 OR 33: Requirements for Formal Admission to the Department or, departmental permission for non-degree students.
-Not open to students with credits in EDUC 312
+Focus in this course include observational, diagnostic and evaluative assessment methods for analyzing a studentIs strengths and areas of needed growth; methods and principles for developing proficient readers and writers; lesson planning for literacy instruction; meeting the literacy needs of English Only and English Language Learners in grades 1-2 and selecting appropriate literature and instructional materials including use of technological tools and resources.
+Preg: Admission to the Teacher Education curriculum and methods courses Hours of field work required.